ZertoPublic/Z4K/docs/openapi.md

 ## With External Ingress

-To access the Z4K API if you're using external ingress, use the following steps.
+To access the Z4K API if you're using external ingress use the loadbalance IP.

+## Open swagger

-1. Copy an EXTERNAL-IP/Loadbalancer-IP value into browser and add the /zkm/api/help:
+Type an EXTERNAL-IP/Loadbalancer-IP value as a address in your browes and add the /zkm/api/help:

       https://![](https://img.shields.io/static/v1?label=&message=a11ed2fcc9d734cf594793d044753d97-1234567.eu-central-1.elb.amazonaws.com&color=blue)/zkm/api/help

-      This will authorize you to run Swagger commands.
+You should be authorized to make a swagger/ API calls

-2. Prepare an access token:
+1. Prepare an access token:
 ```
 curl --location --request POST 'https://<EXTERNAL-IP or loadbalancer-IP>/auth/realms/zerto/protocol/openid-connect/token' \
 --data-urlencode 'username=keycloack username' \